alx-sch/42_born2beroot/README.md

       ```
     - **`boot_time=$(last -FR | grep reboot | head -n 1 | awk '{print $7}')`**
         - Purpose: Retrieves the timestamp of the last system reboot.
-        - Explanation: Uses the 'last' command to show the system's reboot history.
-Filters lines containing "reboot", takes the first line using **`head -n 1`**, and extracts the seventh column (timestamp) using awk.
+        - Uses the 'last' command with options -FR to display the full date and seconds for the reboot history.
+It then filters lines containing 'reboot', takes the first line using `head -n 1`, and extracts the seventh column (timestamp) using awk.

    - **`single_digit_minute=$(echo "$boot_time" | awk '{printf substr($1,5,1)}')`**
         - Purpose: Extracts the single-digit minute from the boot timestamp.